photoprism/photoprism/README.md

 If photos are missing, they might be in [review](https://docs.photoprism.org/user-guide/organize/review/) due to low quality or missing metadata.
 You can turn this and other features off in [Settings](https://docs.photoprism.org/user-guide/settings/ui/), depending on your specific use case.

+Note that this is work in progress.
+We do our best to provide a complete, stable version.
+Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

 ## Contributions ##